 Please note also that once again this year the accreditation will be a two-stage process.
 Basic skills and ability to participate in normal track training will be acquired on the scheduled dates below.
 But all riders will have to partake in at least one further normal training session where they will have to develop those skills and demonstrate their ability to perform them at speed safely before being allowed to race.
 We have also scheduled a Pre League ‘Introduction to Racing Day’ in April for those who have completed the first two stages of their accreditation in advance of our Summer League

 We would urge those who are interested in exploring this aspect of our sport to get involved early in the season.
 It takes time to develop the skills required and time even for the most able of road riders to do themselves justice on the track and indeed it takes time to be able to do all of this safely.
 The technical aspects of sprinting and standing starts take longer to master and this is something that most won’t appreciate until they measure themselves against those who have put in the time.
 We can teach you, but the earlier you come to us – the more you can learn!

 We have an extensive fleet of track bikes for hire and very experienced coaches on hand to help you make the transition.
-All hire bikes are fitted with either Look Delta (old type) pedals or toe strap and gearing is restricted to 49×16.
+All hire bikes are fitted with Look Keo pedals (or toe strap via adapter) and gearing is restricted to 49×16.
 This gearing is fine for training and developing cadence, but anyone looking to progress in the sport would eventually have to think about getting their own bike.
 But, as I say, we have hire bikes to help you get up and running.

 There are of course benefits to taking in all aspects of our sport and we like to encourage and welcome everyone.
 Track helps you improve your pedaling, pace judgement, explosive power, seated acceleration and tactical awareness.
 But most importantly it is technically challenging and fun!
 Naturally it is those who put in the most time on the track who will excel, especially with the sprint events.